RT-PAL: Radiotherapy Paediatric Atlas

 The RT-PAL models were generated by merging computed tomography (CTs) from a population of paediatric radiotherapy patients.

-Full description of the methodology used for its synthesis can be found in Veiga et al (2021).
+Full description of the methodology used for its synthesis can be found in Veiga et al (2021) and Ahmed et al (2024).

 The atlases serve for a range of applications in radiotherapy-related research.
 It was developed with the aim of facilitating research into late effects of radiotherapy in paediatric patients, as it serves as a common reference frame to spatially standardise this complex population.
 They may also be used for other applications, such as reconstruction of radiotherapy doses, quality assurance, research & development of novel radiotherapy/diagnostic exposures, etc.